 Ancestorsomeone from whom you are descended.
 In Western thought, it is usually more distant than a grandparent; however, in Chinese culture, deceased parents and grandparents are considered ancestors. portraits are typically commissioned by the family members of the deceased ancestors.
 They are often made as pairs of scrolls with a husband and wife portrayed individually.
-They are displayed (usually hung above altars) during domestic rituala set pattern of behavior for a religious or other kind of ceremony. ceremonies, especially those during the Chinese a festival celebrated in China and other Asian countries that begins with the first new moon of a lunar calendar..
+They are displayed (usually hung above altars) during domestic rituala set pattern of behavior for a religious or other kind of ceremony. ceremonies, especially those during the Chinese Lunar New Yeara festival celebrated in China and other Asian countries that begins with the first new moon of a lunar calendar..
 Some families also hang ancestor portraits on occasions when they want to report good news, such as introducing a new bride to deceased parents.